 The curriculum overview gives a flavour of the topics that will be covered each term in each year group.

 At the start of each term parents are sent a curriculum letter.
 This is to help you follow and assist your child with their current studies.
-Please find the relevant term and year group on the tab to the left.
 Whilst the National Curriculum describes subject areas, we do not teach all of the curriculum in subject packages.
 Many elements will be covered in a more integrated and thematic way.
-The curriculum outlines below give more detail about the intended learning over the year.
+The curriculum outlines below give more detail about the intended learning over the year but if you would like any further information please contact your child’s class teacher.

 We follow the National Curriculum for Mathematics, so we teach number, ratio and proportion, algebra, measurement, geometry and statistics.
 For more detailed information please see the National Curriculum and the relevant curriculum overview.